 Fresh vegetables in plentiful supply include sweet potatoes, potatoes, winter squashes, root vegetables (carrots, turnips, parsnips, beets, rutabagas), wild mushrooms, and winter greens (broccoli raab, escarole, kale, radicchio).
 These are all great buys for side dishes and hearty soups all winter long.

-Featured Events: The items listed first each day HIGHLIGHTED in GRAY are FEATURED EVENTS.
-Featured events are usually one-time or seasonal events that we or our advertisers don’t want you to overlook.
-(If you would like to feature your event, please see our the Greater Seattle on the Cheap advertising page for more information and rates).
+Featured Events: The items listed first each day highlighted by a photo are featured events.
+Featured events are unique or annual events that we or our advertisers don’t want you to overlook.